WinsonTom/SQL-RockbusterCFProject/README.md

 (3.4)

-- SELECT DISTINCT function: Selecting only specific data.
+-SELECT DISTINCT function: Selecting only specific data.

-- ORDER BY function: Organizing data in Ascending, Descending values.
+-ORDER BY function: Organizing data in Ascending, Descending values.

-- AVG, MIN, MAX function: Finding the average, minimum, and maximums of categories.
+-AVG, MIN, MAX function: Finding the average, minimum, and maximums of categories.

 (3.5)

+-WHERE function: Filtering for data WHERE column or value is LIKE , = to , between, < than, > than.

+-Aggregating data: COUNT, AVERAGE, MAX, MIN all retrieved in one table.

+-GROUP BY function: Organizing the view of outputs by ___.

+(3.6)

+-Cleaning data on SQL: Identifying non-uniform data, duplicate data, missing values.

+-Naming output column titles to custom name, rather than default name.

+(3.7)

+-